-WIL WHEATON was one of the busiest young actors in the late 1980s and early 1990s, starring in Stand By Me, The Buddy System, Toy Soldiers, and Star Trek: The Next Generation.
-As an adult, he has guest-starred in CSI, Eureka, The Guild, Criminal Minds, Leverage, Numb3rs, and several independent features.
-A popular blogger, author, and voiceover actor, Wil has memorably appeared several times in the sitcom The Big Bang Theory as himself.
+WIL WHEATON was one of the busiest young actors in the late 1980s and early 1990s, starring in Stand By Me, Toy Soldiers, and Star Trek: The Next Generation.
+Now an author and Twitter celebrity with millions of followers, he played "himself" on The Big Bang Theory and has guest-starred in CSI, Eureka, The Guild, Criminal Minds, Leverage, and Numb3rs.
+He is also a very busy voiceover actor with too many series to name.

 CORIN NEMEC debuted in Francis Ford Coppola's Tucker: The Man and His Dream.
 Soon after, he starred in the mini-series I Know My First Name Is Steven, which earned him an Emmy nomination.
 Corin is perhaps most famous for playing the title role in the cult sitcom Parker Lewis Can't Lose.
 He was also a series regular on Stargate: SG-1 and appeared in Stephen King's The Stand, Supernatural, Ghost Whisperer, Smallville, NCIS, CSI: NY, and CSI: Miami.